Tensor-train methods for sequential state and parameter learning in state-space models: Squared-TT algorithms, debiasing and smoothing

 The inverse map $(\mathcal{F}^l_t)^{-1}$ transforms uniform random variables to the approximate posterior random variables $(\widehat{\bX}_t, \widehat{\bTh}, \widehat{\bX}_{\tminusone} | \bY_{1:t} = \by{}_{1:t}) \sim \hat p$, where $\hat p(\bx_t, \bth, \bx_{\tminusone}|\by{}_{1:t}) \propto \hat \pi(\bx_t, \bth, \bx_{\tminusone}|\by{}_{1:t})$.

-Note that the construction of conditional distribution functions---for example, \eqref{eq:conditional_dist}---does not require the normalizing constant of the approximate density $\hat \pi$, because the marginal densities share the same normalizing constant.
+Note that the construction of conditional distribution function, e.g., \eqref{eq:conditional_dist}, does not require the normalizing constant of the approximate density $\hat \pi$, because the marginal densities share the same normalizing constant.
 Thus, by only integrating the state $\bx_{\tminusone}$ dimension-by-dimension from the right variable $x_{\tminusone,m}$ to the left variable $x_{\tminusone,1}$, we obtain the lower conditional KR rearrangement

 The following proposition shows that the lower conditional map $\mathcal{F}^l_{t,\tminusone}$ defines a \emph{backward} sampler, which generates samples backward in time from the conditional density $\hat p(\bx_{\tminusone} | \bx_{t}, \bth, \by{}_{1:t})$.
 This is particularly useful for defining smoothing algorithms.